sigdotcom/Reddit-With-React/backend/README.md

 #### Example
 To demonstrate the basics of the application, an obligatory Hello World example.

-Create `app.js` an paste the following code:
+Create `app.js` and paste the following code:
 ```javascript
 // Import the koa library and store the residual module object in the Koa
 // variable.
 This will be used to instantiate the actual Koa object that handles